tchitchek-lab/CellVizR/README.md

 dimensionality reduction approaches, but it is still challenging to easily handle the whole pipeline of computational analyses.

-CellVizR allows the statistical analysis and visualization of high-dimensional cytometry data using manifold algorithms and clustering methods.
+UMAPVizR allows the statistical analysis and visualization of high-dimensional cytometry data using manifold algorithms and clustering methods.
 Especially, several key analysis steps are available to perform data importation, manifold generation, cell cluster identification, statistical analyses, cluster visualization, and quality controls of generated results.

-CellVizR can import cell events from FCS or txt file formats using different transformation, down-sampling, and normalization approaches.
+UMAPVizR can import cell events from FCS or txt file formats using different transformation, down-sampling, and normalization approaches.
 Manifold representations can be generated using the UMAP, tSNE or LargeVis algorithms to project cell events into a lower dimensionality